flu-crew/pdm-spillovers/README.md

 ### Genetic and phylodynamic analyses of HA pdm09 sequences ###

 #### Environment setup ####
 Executing the scripts requires Python 3.7 or higher.
 For the full list of the required python packages see [requirements.txt](requirements.txt).
 To install these packages we recommend using virtualenv and run `pip install -r requirements.txt` within the virtual environment.
+If you never used virtualenv, below we provide instructions on how to set up a virtual environment.

 Additionally, we assume that IQ-Tree is installed and can be executed by calling `iqtree`.